 General token managing mechanisms and token economy

-The artificial economies of blockchain are different from traditional economies in many aspects.
-They are more narrowly focused on only a few or even only one product or service, they can be more flexible and faster adaptable, but they also face many new risks from regulation changes, speculative manipulations or hacking attacks.
+The artificial economies of the blockchain differ from traditional economies in many aspects.
+They typically focus on one or a small number of products or services, making them more flexible and adaptable.
+However, they also face many new risks from regulation changes, speculative manipulations, or hacking attacks.

-This means that many of the tools, theories and methods that apply in economics do not apply in case of token economies.
-New and innovative models are therefore needed to assess and manage token economics, making designing of token economy one of the most important aspects of a blockchain project.
+This means that many of the tools, theories, and methods that apply in economics do not translate to token economies.
+Hence, they require new and innovative models to assess and manage them, making developing token economy models one of the most important aspects of a blockchain project.
 (Mougayar, 2017)

 A good tokenomics model will also ensure the growth and potential of a project.

-Tokenomics are complicated and challenging as there are usually many conflicting interests within the token economy (investors want to see the token raising in value but users might potentially want a low token price).
+Tokenomics are complicated and challenging as there are usually many conflicting interests within the token economy (investors want to see the token’s value rise while users may want a low token price).
 (Kampakis, 2018)

-Looking at a token economics from a macroeconomic perspective it is useful to have a basic understanding or the supply and demand interaction.
-A good framework for this is The Quantity Theory of Money, popularized by Milton Friedman (Friedman & Schwartz, 1971).
-We can use the Vitalik Buterin’s adaptation of the equation of exchange from monetary economics (Buterin, Vitalik Buterin's website, 2017).
+Looking at token economics from a macroeconomic perspective, it is useful to have a basic understanding of the interaction between supply and demand.
+The Quantity Theory of Money, popularized by Milton Friedman (Friedman & Schwartz, 1971) provides a proficient framework.
+We can use Vitalik Buterin’s adaptation of the equation of exchange from monetary economics (Buterin, Vitalik Buterin's website, 2017).
 He expresses it as:

 - M is the supply of tokens,